 If we detect that you are struggling to scan the passport, we will give you the option to take a photo instead.
 Just tap ‘Take Photo’ on the pop-up message that appears.

-At the moment, this is only possible on Android phones that are NFC enabled.
+At the moment, this is only possible on Android phones and iOS 13 that are NFC enabled.
 We’ll detect whether your phone is NFC enabled.
 If it isn’t, you can enable it from your phone settings.

 After you have scanned or taken the photo of your passport, you will be asked to place your phone, screen facing up, on top of the back of your closed passport.
 Your passport chip will then automatically be scanned.